Luoxd1996/nnMIL/README.md

 ## Status & Contact

 nnMIL is actively evolving—expect iterative updates to the planner, trainers, and evaluation scripts.
 Feedback and contributions are welcome.
-Reach out at `luoxd96@stanford.edu`.
+Reach out at luoxd96 at stanford dot edu.

 👉 A comprehensive tutorial (classification + survival, custom dataset adaptation, shell scripts) is maintained in [`TUTORIAL.md`](./TUTORIAL.md) and updated alongside code changes.